Saturday, June 6, 2009

 Ha!
 Don't we all.

-For runners on a budget, there are plenty of free resources out there that can guide you through your training (Runner's World's SmartCoach is one I've used to get ready for halfs).
-But if you're looking for more support and instruction along the way -- and have some money to spend -- you might want to consider USA Fit Charlotte's marathon and half marathon training programs.
+For runners on a budget, there are plenty of free resources out there that can guide you through your training (Runner's World's SmartCoach is one).
+But if you're looking for more support and instruction along the way -- and have some money to spend -- you might want to consider USA Fit Charlotte's and USA Fit North Charlotte's marathon and half marathon training programs.

-For a one-time registration fee of $125, you'll get: the weekend group runs, daily/weekly training schedules, access to running coaches, seminars (on injury prevention, nutrition, hydration, shoes, clothing, etc.), and a USA Fit Charlotte marathon training technical T-shirt.
-Participants also will get a 15 percent discount on all purchases made at Run For Your Life during the program.
+For a one-time registration fee of $125 (or $100 for returning participants), you'll get: the weekend group runs, daily/weekly training schedules, access to running coaches, informational seminars, and a USA Fit marathon training technical T-shirt.

-But this brings me something worth considering in regards to the USA Fit programs.
-If all the benefits sounds good to you -- the access to coaches, the seminars, the shirt, the store discount -- but you're balking at the early-morning group runs ...
-DON'T. Anyone who runs with a group can tell you: Those are their favorite runs of the week.
+Balking at the prospect of early-morning group runs?
+Consider this: For many people, group runs are their favorite runs of the week.
 Having a conversation, or simply eavesdropping on the conversations of others, makes long runs seem to go by two or three times as fast as solo runs.
 It's like when you take a phone call on the drive home; you talk and talk, and as you hang up when you arrive in your driveway, you think, "Wow, I'm here already?"

 There are other ways to find running groups.
-Meetup.com is one.
-Checking with your local running store or health club is another.
-But if you think the perks the USA Fit programs offer are attractive, I say by all means, check them out.
+The Charlotte Running Club is one.
+Meetup.com is another.
+Or, you can check with your local running store or health club.
+But if you think the perks the USA Fit programs offer are attractive, check them out.
 Consider the coaching/training and the "freebies" to be what you pay for -- and the camaraderie to be what you get back.

-Have questions, or want to find out how to sign up for USA Fit's programs?
-E-mail dexter@runforyourlife.com.
+Have questions, or want to find out how to sign up?
+E-mail dexter@runforyourlife.com about the Dilworth or Piper Glen programs, or info@usafitnorthcharlotte.com for the University City program.
 Want to share info about other programs, or other running groups?
 Do it here.

 Anonymous said...